JL0515-440/Home_Lab_Project/README.md

 ## Installing the OS in their respective VMs

 Once we finished downloading everything we need to set up our OSs in their respective VMs.
+We need to select the right .iso file, so that way the VMs can create a connection and then start using them.

+## Configuration of each OS, and the creation of the NAT Network

+This is the configuration of each OS that I decided to use in order to make them run, and be able to work as much as possible.

 **Ubuntu Configuration**<br/>
 ![image](https://github.com/user-attachments/assets/ed29a510-d1df-4c25-921a-07906ad90b16)